 A vulnerable adult is someone who may not be able to guard themselves against harm.
 This may be a result of physical, mental, sensory or intellectual impairment.

-If the person is in the care of the HSE or a HSE-funded organisation or service you can do this through the:
+If you or someone you know is not happy with the care you get or services you use from the HSE or a HSE-funded organisation or service you can report a concern to the:

 - Office of the Confidential Recipient